Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Evaluation

-In Table \ref{tab:dataug-best}, we report the best average test accuracy as well as the percentage of data increment for each of the the six experiments and each of the two datasets.
-We compare them with the results obtained by the classifier trained only using real data without augmentation.
+In Table \ref{tab:dataug-best}, we report the best average test accuracy as well as the percentage of data increment of real data, EDA and our CGA model for all three training set sizes and both datasets.
+Numerical results for all augmentation percentages including validation performance can be found in the supplementary materials (\ref{suppl:results}).